 If your application is successful, funding will be allocated for:

-- the period of relocation, for those who are relocating; or
+- a period of up to three months, for those who are relocating; or

-- a period of up to 4 weeks, for all other applicants.
+- a period of up to four weeks, for all other applicants.

 Please note that the type of accommodation provided under this scheme is not suitable for workers who are a confirmed or probable case, or a close contact of a confirmed or probable case, of COVID-19.
 If you fit in this category, please speak to your employer.